tkr22777/shobdo/application/dict-app/Readme.md

 Notice:
 =======

-This service is now in dev mode.
-Things maybe are broken.
+The service is in dev mode.
+Things are (maybe) broken.
 TODO: fix everything and update this readme.

 Cool!
 If you a dev, follow along.

-If you want to build deployable docker image:
-- run the build docker image

-If you want to locally build using terminal:
-- Install sbt
-- Install docker
-- Spin up the mongo docker from scripts directory
-- Run: sbt clean; sbt compile; sbt test;
+Check the `Makefile` and use `make` commands to run/test/build.

 If you want to import to IntelliJ and develop on IntelliJ:
 - Use java 8 when importing to IntelliJ.